-Students may prepare to transfer to a four-year institution, begin a career immediately after graduation, learn a specific skill, or explore personal interests through SCC’s Programs and Courses.
+Students may prepare to a four-year institution, begin a career immediately after graduation, learn a specific skill, or explore personal interests through SCC's Programs and Courses.
 Southeastern Community College counselors are available to support prospective and current students with clarifying educational and personal goals, identifying appropriate academic plans, achieving good academic standing, and reaching educational goals.
 Face-to-face or online assistance is available Monday through Thursday, 8 a.m. to 5 p.m., or Friday, 8 a.m. to 3 p.m.

 Southeastern Community College provides career planning to assist students who are undecided about their career goals.
 Various assessment tools are used to help individuals explore personal interests, work values, abilities, and personalities to match possible career choices.

 Step 1: Self-assessment is the first and best step in sound career exploration.

 Listed below are links to assessments that will help guide your discussion about careers with an SCC Career Counselor.

 - Discover careers and occupations most suitable for your personality type with this assessment.

 - Click this link: Jung Typology Test or make an appointment to take the assessment on paper.

 - After taking the assessment, write down the resulting four letters and percentages.
 Discuss your preferences during your meeting with an SCCCounselor.

 - Create an account at: http://www.cfnc.org/ (you may have created an account when applying to SCC).

 - Click on Plan, For a Career, and Learn About Yourself.
 Take some or all of the nine different assessments to learn about your values, interests, and skills.